rootdraws/district0x-Grant-Farms/README.md

 <h3><b>Use Case #5 ORDO CIVITAS ARATOREM [O.C.A] - [The Secret Society of Master Gardeners.]</b></h3>

-But all of this is sort of complex, and I'm not sure I want to participate, or that people will want to participate, I mean it seems like a lot... [hush...]
+But all of this is sort of complex, and I'm not sure I want to participate, or that people will want to participate, I mean it seems like a lot.

-The ORDO CIVITAS ARATOREM is here to teach you the ways of the Master Gardeners.
+The ORDO CIVITAS ARATOREM is here to challenge you to explore  you the ways of the Master Gardeners.

-To be a Community Gardener, you must execute your own challenges, take care of your plots, and contribute to the META Garden.
+To be a Community Gardener, you must execute your own challenges, take care of your plots, and contribute to the META Garden. [deleted if there is no metagarden.]

 To be a MASTER Community Gardener, the road is full of achievement based challenges, which unlock NFT Badges, which provide exclusive access to a Discord Server.
 [Via Collabland]

-This server can also have a Collectors section, where the collectors who support your project, and the project leads themselves can be issued NFTs which also allow them a place in this server.
+This server can also have a Collectors' section, where the collectors who support your project, and the leaders of the communities you are supporting with your project can be issued NFTs which also allow them a place in this server.

 What you end up creating here is:
 * a tiered form of accomplishment and ascension, which leads toward an increased understanding of how to effectively execute and grow these plots